 Ta’azieh became one of the best-organized popular plays in Iran that was Imam Hossein’s commemorative ceremonies together with passion plays in which early post-Islam period’s events were acted.
 Little by little, plays started to be written and recorded.

 Joyful plays were revived as people’s inner needs grew to compensate for all bitter moments of real life.
-So, the society was mocked and ridiculed – criticism.
+So, society was mocked and ridiculed – criticism.

 Gypsy performers started to settle instead of hawking.
 Some buildings were used for theaters temporarily.
 Later, they became permanent ones.